abormate/learnspace-devops-thingamajig/multi-cloud-projects/google-cloud-platform/cloud-engineer-learnspace/practice-exams/skills-boost-practice-exam-03.md

 Cymbal Superstore’s GKE cluster requires an internal http(s) load balancer.
 You are creating the configuration files required for this resource.
 What is the proper setting for this scenario?

+Initial:

+9.
+What is the declarative way to initialize and update Kubernetes objects?

+Initial: